matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### New event field

-A new `mentions` field is added to the event content, it is an array of strings consistent of Matrix IDs.
+A new `mentions` field is added to the event content, it is an array of strings consistent of Matrix IDs or the special value: `"@room"`.

 To limit the potential for abuse, only the first 10 items in the array should be considered.
 It is recommended that homeservers reject locally created events with more than 10 mentions with an error with a status code of `400` and an errcode of `M_INVALID_PARAM`.
+It is valid to include specific users in addition to the `"@room"` value.

 Clients should add a Matrix ID to this array whenever composing a message which includes an intentional [user mention](https://spec.matrix.org/v1.5/client-server-api/#user-and-room-mentions) (often called a "pill").
+Clients should add the `"@room"` value when making a room-wide announcement.
 Clients may also add them at other times when it is obvious the user intends to explicitly mention a user.

 If a user generates a message with more than 10 mentions, the client may wish to